yenchiah/project-application-template/README.md

 This template uses the [PROJECT] placeholder to represent your project name.
 Please remember to replace it with the actual name in your README.

 ### Resources
 For development, please check this [video labeling tool](https://github.com/CMU-CREATE-Lab/video-labeling-tool) and the [COCTEAU tool](https://github.com/TUD-KInD/COCTEAU-TUD) for implementation examples.
+Here is a [website template](https://github.com/yenchiah/project-website-template) for developing the front-end.
 Here is a [cheatsheet of commonly used operations](https://github.com/yenchiah/public-resources/blob/main/coding-cheatsheet.md).
 Please read the [coding standards](#coding-standards) section carefully before contributing to this project.

 ### Table of Content
 - [Coding standards](#coding-standards)